 - Other good places to see Northern Lights

 If you want to take a multi-day tour but you are not sure about where to go, check out the best trips to see the Northern Lights in 2020.

 where are the best places to see the Northern Lights

-The northern lights are seen at latitudes near the north pole, in what is called “Auroral Oval”; The place with the highest possibilities of seeing the Aurora Borealis is the Arctic Circle and the surrounding areas.
+The Northern Lights are seen at latitudes near the North Pole, in what is called the “Auroral Oval”; the place with the highest chances of seeing the Aurora Borealis is the Arctic Circle and the surrounding areas.

 Keep in mind that the Northern Lights are not the same as Southern Lights.
-The also known as Aurora Australis is seen in latitudes near the south pole, such as Antarctica or southern New Zealand.
+The Southern Lights, also known as Aurora Australis, are seen in latitudes near the South Pole, such as Antarctica or southern New Zealand.

 These are the best countries to see the Northern Lights: